 Canadian Diabetes Association (the "Organization" or "Diabetes Canada") is an independent, self-financing organization.
 Effective February 13, 2017, the Organization changed its operating name to Diabetes Canada.
-It is established as a non-profit corporation under the Canada Not-for-profit Corporations Act and is a registered charity with Canada Revenue Agency, and thus not subject to income taxes.
-Diabetes Canada's mission is to lead the fight against diabetes by helping those affected with diabetes to live healthy lives, preventing the onset and consequences of diabetes, while it works to discover a cure.
-Diabetes Canada is national, and membership based.
+It was established as a federal non-profit corporation on January 14, 1953 and became a registered charity with Canada Revenue Agency on January 1, 1967, and thus not subject to income taxes.
+Diabetes Canada's vision is to create a world free of the effects of diabetes by sharing knowledge and creating connections for individuals and the health-care professionals who care for them, advocating through public policy and funding research to improve treatments and find a cure to end diabetes.